 - Contribution: €600,000 for the standard residency route (36 months) and €750,000 for the expedited route (12 months), instead of €650,000.

 For dependents, the required contribution under the new policy is €50,000.

-- Donation: the compulsory donation to an NGO is raised to €10,000 from €5,000 previously.
+- Donation: the compulsory donation to an NGO has been raised to €10,000 from €5,000 previously.

 - Residential property: the threshold for purchasing a property is raised to €700,000, from €350,000.
-But the threshold for rental property remains unchanged at an annual rent of €16,000.
+However, the threshold for rental property remains unchanged at an annual rent of €16,000.
 The property needs to be held for 5 years from the issuance of the certificate of citizenship.